thtrieu/thtrieu.github.io/_posts/2020-04-14-linear-algebra.md

 There are many.
 Linear Algebra is truly ubiquitous!
 As a student in Machine Learning, I can vouch for its application in this field.
 For example, we want to find what changes of perspective that turn my cat, currently represented as pixels in a photo, into the text $\texttt{"my cat"}$.

-*So Linear Algebra is what Facebook AI used to put captions into the photos uploaded to the site?*
+*So this is how Facebook AI put captions on the photos uploaded to the site?*

 Yes.
 Take Google Translate as another example.
 Linear Algebra is used to represent the changes of the perspective that turn one sentence in one language to another.